-- B. Inclusion Leader and Deputy Heads to advise/support the class teacher to ensure pupil is receiving quality first teaching appropriate to their needs. eg differentiation, targeted feedback, use of in-class support.
-Has the class teacher been provided with advice, support and training to support this pupil?
-What strategies to put in place to assist learning re the specific difficulties (eg: learning environment key factors)? - C. Quality First might include targeting a small group for focused teacher input twice a week or use of a particular resource.
+- B. Senco/Phase leaders to advise/support the classteacher to ensure pupil is receiving quality first teaching appropriate to their needs. eg differentiation, targeted feedback, use of in-class support.
+Has the classteacher been provided with advice, support and training to support this pupil? - C. Q1E might include targeting a small group for focused teacher input 2 times per week or use of a particular resource.
 Class/subject teacher led interventions involving working outside the classroom can be included at this stage.
 This should be agreed with the parent at the Initial Concerns Meeting. - D. 'Communicate' ie let parents know results of your review in a timely manner, but this might not be a formal meeting which would probably be best held when further assessment/information in school has been carried out.
-Can be in playground/parent meeting/informal/formal meeting/phone call. - E. Assessment can include: review of records and any earlier interventions; structured observations of child undertaking work in area of weakness; analysis of samples of relevant work eg mis-cue analysis, ABC behaviour log, audio recordings; use of school screening and assessment tools;, could include specialist assessment depending on severity/type of need. - F. Definition of SEND in Code of Practice 2014 (page 4-5)
+Can be in playground/parent meeting/informal/formal meeting/phone call. - E. Assessment can include: review of records and any earlier interventions; structured observations of child undertaking work in area of weakness; analysis of samples of relevant work eg mis-cue analysis, ABC behaviour log, audio recordings; use of school screening and assessment tools; Towre/Spar/Sandwell, could include specialist assessment depending on severity/type of need. - F. Definition of SEN in Code of Practice 2014 (page 4-5)

 xiii.
-A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 (This is provision over and above what is described in notes B and C above)